 Failure to stow the sunshade while underway could result in damage to the shade and the surrounding area.

 Hardtop Canvas

-Because the aluminum frames vary slightly, the side curtains and drop curtain are custom made to each boat at the factory.
-Slide the side curtains into the slide tracks on top of the windshield wings.
-Zip into the hardtop.
+Because the aluminum frames vary slightly, the side curtains and aft curtain are custom made to each boat at the factory.